 As you work through your first couple years of med school, you’ll hear a lot about this exam.
 The information can seem somewhat overwhelming, so we boiled it down to five basic elements you’ll want to consider as you begin studying for Step 1.

-1. Understand the significance of the Step 1
+1. Understand the importance of the Step 1

-“Your Step 1 score is going to determine if you get interviewed for the specialty that you want to pursue,” explains Dr. John Madden, Emergency Physician and Director of the Office of Career Guidance and Student Development at St. George’s University (SGU) School of Medicine.
-He adds that some programs simply don’t extend interview offers to applicants who fall below a certain threshold.
+“Your Step 1 performance is going to determine if you get interviewed for the specialty that you want to pursue,” explains Dr. John Madden, emergency physician, associate dean of students and director of the Office of Career Guidance and Student Development at St. George’s University (SGU) School of Medicine.

-“What I try to drive home is that you need to start studying essentially on the first day of medical school,” Dr. Madden emphasizes, “and during the summer and winter breaks.”
+Students typically take the USMLE Step 1 at the end of their second year of medical school, but it’s smart to start preparing early.
+“What I try to drive home is that you need to start studying essentially on the first day of medical school,” Dr. Madden emphasizes, “and even during the summer and winter breaks.”